meson-network/bsc_snapshot/README.md

 ### Step 2. set download endpoint

-The 'endpoint' information in the 'config.json' file stores download endpoints, which allows automatic selection of download points when downloading files.
+The 'endpoint' information in the 'files.json' stores download endpoints, which allows automatic selection of download points when downloading files.
 Typically, multiple endpoints, in conjunction with multi-threaded downloads, can significantly increase download success rates and speed.

-The endpoint needs to be specified to a specific directory where files are stored, for example, if a file's download address is `http://yourdomain.com/bucket_dir/file1`, then the endpoint should be set to `http://yourdomain.com/bucket_dir`.
+The endpoint needs to be specified to a specific directory where files are stored, for example, if a file's download address is `https://yourdomain.com/bucket_dir/file.1`, then the endpoint should be set to `https://yourdomain.com/bucket_dir`.

 #### add endpoints